Troops kill 4 Boko Haram insurgents, neutralise 4 suicide bombers — Nigeria Today

 Troops kill 4 Boko Haram insurgents, neutralise 4 suicide bombers

+According to him, troops and members of the Civilian Joint Task Force (CJTF) were conducting cordon and search operation in the area for any other suicide bomber lurking around.

+Nwachukwu urged the public to be vigilant and report suspicious persons and activities to security agencies.

-The post Troops kill 4 Boko Haram insurgents, neutralise 4 suicide bombers appeared first on The Herald Nigeria Newspaper.
+The post Troops kill 4 Boko Haram insurgents, neutralise 4 suicide bombers appeared first on The Nation Nigeria.

 Do you have something awesome to share with the world?
 Click here to share